 The vastness of his area of writings has been accepted by the readers as very uncommon and rare.
 He has been writing different articles and columns in different regional and national dailies for the last 25 years.
 His articles and columns published so far are nearly 1400.
 His researchful and informative write-ups in simple and plain language bearing a totally different reading taste have unfolded a new horizon of food for thought in the mind of the new generation readers and writers, remarkably in the arena of Islam, morality, humanity and education.

-Tours Abroad: He travelled extensively in different countries of Asia, Europe, America and Africa continents alongside performing Omrah and Hajj Pilgrimages.
+He travelled extensively in different countries of Asia, Europe, America and Africa continents alongside performing Omrah and Hajj Pilgrimages.
 He toured Iran and Turkey as a state guest as well.

 It may be mentioned here that Ahmadul Islam Chowdhury, along with four brothers - Oliul Islam Chowdhury, Alhaj Mahmudul Islam Chowdhury, Alhaj Yasinul Islam Chowdhury and Alhaj Raihanul Islam Chowdhury have been living in a joint family for long 40-45 years since 1972.
 So, it was easier for him to exert his whole efforts and capability to the well-being of the common people apart from looking after the family estate and zemindary.
 It was also possible for him to make extensive tours to different countries of the world with the wholehearted support of his brothers.